¼ cupshredded Parmesan cheese(grated cheese will work, too)

-In a large pot, cover potatoes with cold water and add about 1 tablespoon of salt.
-Cover pan and bring water to a boil, reduce to a simmer, and cook until potatoes are fork tender, 15 to 20 minutes.
+In a large pot, cover potatoes with cold water and add 1 tablespoon of salt.
+Cover pan and bring water to a boil, reduce to a simmer, and cook until potatoes are fork tender but not falling apart, 15 to 20 minutes.
 Drain and let cool until cool enough to handle.

 1 ½ pounds baby potatoes